 You can upgrade the hard disk drive in your MacBook.
-The hard disk drive is located to the left of the battery when you open the back of your MacBook.
+When you open the back of your MacBook, the hard disk drive is located next to the built-in battery.
 The replacement drive must be a 2.5-inch drive with a Serial ATA (SATA) connector.